digital-asset/docs.daml.com/docs/2.10.0/docs/canton/usermanual/packagemanagement.rst

 Every participant operator uploads DARs individually to their participant node.
 There is no global DAR repository anywhere and participants do not have access to each others DAR repositories.
 Instead, participants publicly declare towards their peers that they are ready to receive transactions referring to certain packages.
-This is done by Daml package state topology transactions which can be seen by all the participants connected to a specific domain.
+This is done by Canton package state topology transactions which can be seen by all the participants connected to a specific sync domain.
-Therefore, for two participants to synchronise on a transaction that uses packages contained in a certain DAR, both participant operators must upload and enable vetting for the same DAR and its contained packages before the transaction is submitted.
+Therefore, for two participants to synchronize on a transaction that uses packages contained in a certain DAR, both participant operators must upload and vet the same DAR and its contained packages before the transaction is submitted.

-If one of the involved participants doesn't know about the packages of a certain DAR, then the transaction will bounce with an error
+If one of the involved participants doesn't know about the packages of a certain DAR, then transaction submission will be rejected with an error
 ``NO_DOMAIN_FOR_SUBMISSION`` (with additional metadata listing which package has not been vetted on which participant).
 This can happen if the DAR has not been uploaded to the participant node or it has not been vetted.

 .. note::
     The unit of Daml code for which a Canton participant can issue topology transactions is the Daml package.
-    However, in practice, for ensuring that transactions can be successfully submitted using any package of a specific DAR, the high-level Canton vetting APIs act on vetting at the DAR level (i.e. for all of a DAR's packages, transactionally).
+    However, in practice, for ensuring that transactions can be successfully submitted using any package of a specific DAR, the Canton vetting APIs act at the DAR level (i.e. for all of a DAR's packages, transactionally).
-    These high-level APIs are the ``participant.dars.vetting.enable`` and ``participant.dars.vetting.disable`` console commands as well as the ``PackageService.vetDar`` and ``PackageService.unvetDar`` Admin API calls.
+    The APIs in question are the console commands: ``participant.dars.vetting.enable`` and ``participant.dars.vetting.disable`` as well as the Admin API calls: ``PackageService.vetDar`` and ``PackageService.unvetDar``.

 Vetting happens automatically when you upload a DAR, although it can be disabled by a request flag.

 .. snippet:: package_dar_vetting
     .. success:: participant2.dars.upload("dars/CantonExamples.dar", vetAllPackages = false)

-Vetting can also be enabled explicitly for a DAR's packages (e.g. if the DAR upload operation was triggerred without vetting)
+The packages contained in a DAR can also be vetted explicitly when the DAR upload operation was performed without vetting

 .. snippet:: package_dar_vetting
     .. success:: participant2.dars.vetting.enable(hash)

-Vetting is necessary, as otherwise, a malicious participant might send a transaction referring to package a receiver does not have, which would make it impossible for the receiver to process the transaction, leading to a ledger fork.
+Transactions are valid only if all involved participants have vetted the used packages.
+This helps prohibiting attacks from malicious participants, who could send a transaction referring to a package the receiver does not have.
-As transactions are valid only if all involved participants have vetted the used packages, this attack cannot happen.
+Such a transaction would be impossible for the receiver to process, leading to a ledger fork.

 DAR vetting lifecycle
 ~~~~~~~~~~~~~~~~~~~~~